StephenOkeleke97/ShopifyApplication/README.md

 - Click on "open website", and you should be navigated to main application page
 - On the application homepage, click on link to visit front end UI that will allow you to interact with main backend application

+Edit: You may have to click on the "run" button (in the replit link provided, before clicking on "open website") to start up the application because Replit automatically stops it after some period of inactivity.
+The application can also be started on the command line interface with the command "mvn spring-boot:run"

 ## User Interface Demo
 There are two navigable links in the application, namely: Inventory and Warehouse.
 On either page, click green plus at the bottom right to create a new inventory/ warehouse.